 While women are significantly less likely to have Barrett's esophagus, women should be screened if they have uncontrolled reflux or have other risk factors for Barrett's esophagus.

 Barrett's esophagus has a distinct appearance when viewed during an endoscopy exam.
 During endoscopy, the doctor passes a flexible tube with a video camera at the tip (endoscope) down your throat and into the swallowing tube (your esophagus).
 The video camera detects surface abnormalities, such as acid reflux damage or the presence of a hiatal hernia or ulcers, as well as Barrett's esophagus.

 Treatment for Barrett's esophagus depends on the extent of abnormal cell growth in your esophagus and your overall health.

 Your doctor will likely recommend:

 - Periodic endoscopy to monitor the cells in your esophagus.
-If your biopsies show no dysplasia, you'll probably have a follow-up endoscopy in one year and then every three years if no changes occur.
+If your biopsies show no dysplasia, you'll probably have a follow-up endoscopy in one year and then every three to five years if no changes occur.

+Low-grade dysplasia is considered the early stage of precancerous changes.
 If low-grade dysplasia is found, it should be verified by an experienced pathologist.
 For low-grade dysplasia, your doctor may recommend another endoscopy in six months, with additional follow-up every six to 12 months.

 But, given the risk of esophageal cancer, treatment may be recommended if the diagnosis is confirmed.
 Preferred treatments include: